 At JKU, you not only learn to understand and how to work with existing medical technology systems, we educate you to recognize various problems and develop these techniques to think about finding and implementing new solutions and to become an engineer who can also focus on people.

 We offer base-knowledge, hands-on experience in three different areas: Natural Sciences, Engineering and Medicine.
 The JKU employs researchers and professors from two faculties.
 That is unique in Austria.

 I actually wanted to study medicine.

-Is the Medical Engineering program a suitable alternative for me?
+Is the Medical Engineering program a viable alternative for me?